morberg/volvo/README.md

 # Volvo odometer statistics
-Shows a mileage graph compared to max annual allowed according to leasing agreement.
+Shows current mileage compared to max allowed in my leasing agreement.
 Pulls odometer data nightly from Volvo on Call via a GitHub Action and adds to `odometer.csv`.
 Graph generated in python notebook.